 What is domestic abuse?

-Domestic abuse is a pattern of behaviour that is used by someone to control or obtain power over their partner.
-It can happen at any point in a relationship, including after you’ve split up.
+Domestic abuse (sometimes called ‘domestic violence’ or ‘intimate partner violence’) is an incident or a pattern of behaviour that is used by someone to control or obtain power over their partner or ex-partner.
+It is never the fault of the person who is experiencing it, and it is a crime.

 Information about domestic abuse